 - Deploys as fast as any SaaS application AND also is fully configurable.

-- Provides enterprise-grade integrations and military-grade security, AND also the storage, processing, and innovation speed of the cloud ecosystem. - Can ingest or deliver assets at hyperspeed thousands of times faster than competitors AND also handles complex metadata models with ease.
+- Provides enterprise-grade integrations and military-grade secure content management systems, AND also the storage, processing, and innovation speed of the content management in the cloud ecosystem. - Can ingest or deliver assets at hyperspeed thousands of times faster than competitors AND also handles complex metadata models with ease.

 - Can be configured completely to suit AND is also easy to learn and delightful to use.

 At Nuxeo, we think it’s time to break out of the conundrum with a solution that is both highly tailored and easy to adapt.
-Nuxeo provides a cloud-native, modern architecture that provides cloud-scale storage and processing efficiency, while leveraging the benefits and innovations of industry leaders such as Amazon, Elastic, and Google.
-The Nuxeo Platform has a hyperscale architecture that can manage assets with complex metadata at speeds and scales that legacy systems can’t touch and features that keep users productive and engaged.
+Nuxeo provides a cloud-native, modern architecture that provides cloud-scale storage and processing efficiency, while leveraging the benefits and innovations of industry leaders such as Amazon, Elastic, and Google. the Nuxeo Content Services Platform has a hyperscale content management system architecture that can manage assets with complex metadata at speeds and scales that legacy systems can’t touch and features that keep users productive and engaged.